Home » Type » Soups + Stews » ROASTED FENNEL & POTATO SOUP

 Serving Suggestions

-This soup is delicious and filling on it’s own.
-To make it a full course meal try a few of these serving suggestions:
+This soup is delicious and filling on its own.
+To make it a full-course meal, try a few of these serving suggestions:

 top down view of a bowl full of roasted fennel and potato soup with spoon.

-For More Potato Inspiration
+More Potato Recipes!

 If you try this fennel & potato soup recipe, please let me know!
 Leave a comment and rate it below.
 I love to hear what you think, or any changes you make.